 Revolving Credit Facility.
-As of June 30, 2014 and December 31, 2013, CenterPoint Houston had the following revolving credit facility and utilization of such facility (in millions):
+On September 9, 2014, CenterPoint Houston's revolving credit facility was amended to, among other things, extend the maturity date of the commitment from September 9, 2018 to September 9, 2019.
+The amendment also reduced the swingline and letter of credit sub-facility, with the total commitment remaining unchanged.
+As of September 30, 2014 and December 31, 2013, CenterPoint Houston had the following revolving credit facility and utilization of such facility (in millions):